hambooru/pint/docs/README.md

 ## roadmap

-please check [issues](https://github.com/fuwaa/pint/issues) for planned aditions, feature requests, bugs and more information.
+please check [issues](https://github.com/fuwaa/pint/issues) for planned additions, feature requests, bugs and more information.

 alternatively, you can also open a [new issue](https://github.com/fuwaa/pint/issues/new) to add to it!